A woman with short hair smiling, holding a notebook in front of her, standing in front of a textured wall.

 ’100/50 (Who’s Counting?)’.
 Unit 1 Gallery Workshop, London, 20 June–19th July

-‘Diving Queens: Portraits of Resilience (solo show), Phoenix Artspace, Brighton, April
+‘Diving Queens: Portraits of Resilience (SOLO SHOW), Phoenix Artspace, Brighton, April

 Turps Hastings 2025 Exhibition, Rye Creative Centre, Rye, July